 Reece May

-Reece May is a Senior Associate in our Competition Law practice.
+Reece May is a Director in our Competition Law practice.
 Reece specialises in a range of competition law matters and has experience in national, foreign and regional mergers, prohibited practices (cartels and abuse of dominance) and competition law compliance.
 Reece also does work involving the Consumer Protection Act and has a litigation background.

 Reece May